How we placed our first stations - Part 1 - The Launch

-We can divide Brick’s journey into two phases:
+We divide Brick's journey into two phases

 1. The Launch Phase